 • 4 Community Conversations with Members of the Public Throughout the Region

 • Walking tours of over 30 Neighborhoods and Meetings with Hundreds of People in the Sandy-Affected Region

 • Coordination with Parallel State and City Processes

-The Teams’ research and experiences led to the development of more than 40 Design Opportunities which were presented to the public, as well as in detail to a Jury, the Research Advisory Group, Government Agencies, and the CDBG-DR Grantees.
-Incorporating feedback from those entities, HUD has selected 10 Design Opportunities to move forward to Stage 3.
+The Teams’ research and experiences led to the development of more than 40 Design Opportunities – sites and concepts for interventions – which were presented to the public, as well as in detail to a Jury, the Research Advisory Group, Government Agencies, and the CDBG-DR Grantees.
+Incorporating feedback from those entities, HUD then selected 10 Design Opportunities to move forward to Stage 3.

 November – March